RakibulRanak/SlackBook/README.md

 - You will get `Hello @your_username!` response from bot which will also be visible by others.

   > This feature was actually implemented to test if the server was live.
 It can be modified to any other necessary task if needed.

+## Check Server Error Log

+- Server logs the last occured error at `error.txt` in root folder.
+You can check the error message from there and act accordingly.
+For example : generate a new fb token and change the `FB_ACCESS_TOKEN` in configuration if the existing one is expired.

 # Data Flow